Perry County, Pennsylvania

 Perry County was established on March 22, 1820 from Cumberland County.
 The county was named in honor of Oliver Hazard Perry, War of 1812 commodore .

-Municipalities situated in Perry County consist of Townships: Buffalo, Carroll, Centre, Greenwood, Howe, Jackson, Juniata, Liverpool, Miller, Northeast Madison, Oliver, Penn, Rye, Saville, Southwest Madison, Spring, Toboyne, Tuscarora, Tyrone, Watts, Wheatfield.
+Municipalities located in Perry County include Townships: Buffalo, Carroll, Centre, Greenwood, Howe, Jackson, Juniata, Liverpool, Miller, Northeast Madison, Oliver, Penn, Rye, Saville, Southwest Madison, Spring, Toboyne, Tuscarora, Tyrone, Watts, Wheatfield.
 Boroughs: Blain, Duncannon, Landisburg, Liverpool, Marysville, Millerstown, New Bloomfield, New Buffalo, Newport.
 See also Perry County Municipalities Incorporation Dates.

 Perry County vital records can be found at the Pennsylvania Office of Vital Records has copies of birth and death records since 1906 and death records.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Pennsylvania for current fees and application process.
 Birth, marriage, and death records are connected with central life events.